Representing Yourself at an Administrative Hearing

 Do not roll your eyes or use other offensive gestures.

-The ALJ does not decide who wins at the end of your hearing.
-Instead s/he sends a written decision to you and to DSHS, about one month after the hearing.
-The written decision of the ALJ will be called either an Initial Order or a Final Order.
+The ALJ does not decide who wins at the hearing.
+They send you and DSHS a written decision about a month after the hearing.
+The ALJ's written decision is called either an Initial Order or a Final Order.
 There is an important difference in appeals between these two types of decisions.
 See below.

 Initial Order: WAC 388-02-0217.

-If you or DSHS disagree with the ALJ's Initial Decision, you have the right to appeal to a Review Judge who works for DSHS' Board of Appeals (BOA).
+If you or DSHS disagree with the ALJ's Initial Decision, you can appeal to a Review Judge who works for DSHS' Board of Appeals (BOA).
 The appeal is called a Petition for Review.
-Instructions on how to petition for review and the deadline will be attached to the ALJ's Initial Decision.
+Instructions on how to petition for review and the deadline come with the ALJ's Initial Decision.

 This appeal is in writing only.
 You do not appear before the Review Judge.
 The Review Judge considers only the documents and testimony from your hearing.
-You cannot add any new facts or documents on appeal.
-This is why you must present all your evidence (documents and testimony) at your hearing.
-If you send a written appeal to the BOA, DSHS will have a chance to respond in writing to your appeal, and vice versa.
+You cannot add anything new on appeal.
+If you send the BOA a written appeal, DSHS can respond in writing to your appeal, and vice versa.

-The Review Judge will send a written decision to you and to DSHS.
-This is called a Review Decision.
-If you disagree with the Review Decision, you have the right to file a Petition for Review of Administrative Decision to the Superior Court of your county or to the Superior Court of Thurston County.
+The Review Judge will send you and DSHS a written decision called a Review Decision.
+If you disagree with the Review Decision, you can file a Petition for Review of Administrative Decision to the Superior Court of your county or to the Thurston County Superior Court.
 If your hearing was about public assistance, there is no fee for filing your Superior Court case.
-If you decide to do this, you must do so within 30 days of the date of the Review Decision.
+You must file a Petition of Administrative Decision within 30 days of the date of the Review Decision.
 If you cannot find a lawyer to help you file your appeal to Superior Court, use our do-it-yourself packet How to Petition for Superior Court Review.

 Final Order: WAC 388-02-0217

 If you disagree with the Reconsideration decision, you can appeal to a higher court by filing a Petition for Review of Administrative Decision.
-You also have the right to skip the request for Reconsideration and appeal a Final Order to Superior Court with a Petition for Review of Administrative Decision.
+You can also skip the Request for Reconsideration and appeal a Final Order to Superior Court with a Petition for Review of Administrative Decision.
 See our do-it-yourself packet How to Petition for Superior Court Review to file this appeal.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.